9ae/ace/wiki/vault/c.yule.md

 Chief commander in the Order

 ## Introduction ideas

+## Reader catch
+As a reader, I want Yule to see open his eyes to the corrupton of the Order.
+I can relate to him through his morally comprosing complexity.

 ## Catch Phrase
 - What determins something you would say a lot?